samlopezdev/budget-buddy/README.md

 During this hackathon, we were challenged to learn as much as we could about Appwrite and what it can do.
 Appwrite offers a lot of functionality that I didn't get to experiment with in this project, but my initial impression of it is that it's an extremely intuitive way to get a backend setup done very quickly.
 After getting a brief overview of how it works, I had to quickly figure out how to use it in my project and adapt as needed.
 For the most part, I focused on using the Databases and Authentication tools for this project.

 This was also one of my first projects where I decided to use TypeScript!
 I've found that it's basically JavaScript with guardrails, and it helped me catch unusual behavior or bugs early on in the process.
-Can't wait to learn more about it and use it in future projects.
+Can't wait to learn more about it and use it in future projects!